AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “Well, yes.”
 Alex then quoted from the opening paragraph. “*An anticipatory system must have three parts: itself, a predictive model of its own future, and a mechanism to act upon itself based on that model.
 Examples can be found in biology, finance, psychology, and any other field concerning collective behavior.*”

 “But your intuition is correct.
-The text does conceal its true intentions," Powell said.
+The text does conceal its true intentions,” Powell said.
 “The document you hold before you is the translation of an original German manuscript that was smuggled across the Atlantic from the Viennese into the hands of the New York Fed.
 In order to evade Axis censors, it was vital that it appeared as no more than an innocuous mathematical text.”

 Not uncommon for genius to be entwined with revolution, Alex thought, and the *Review* certainly suggested both.